Contact & Help

 How can I pay for my order?

-We accept Paypal, Bitcoin and most credit cards including Visa, Mastercard, Amex and JCB.
+We accept major credit cards including Visa, Mastercard, American Express and JCB, as well as PayPal and BitCoin.

 Can I pay by bank transfer?